shukik73/shukik73-reviewguard-app/replit.md

 ## File Storage

--   **File System Storage**: Local disk storage in `/uploads` for photos, served statically.
-Photo paths are stored in the database.
+-   **Cloudinary Cloud Storage**: Photos are uploaded to Cloudinary for cloud-ready, stateless deployment.
+The `utils/cloudinary.js` configures the Cloudinary v2 client using environment variables (`CLOUDINARY_CLOUD_NAME`, `CLOUDINARY_API_KEY`, `CLOUDINARY_API_SECRET`).
+Multer uses `CloudinaryStorage` for photo uploads while OCR uploads remain in memory.
+Photo URLs (secure_url) are stored in the database and used for Twilio MMS.